How to unmerge cells in Excel

 Unmerge cells in Excel shortcut

 Unfortunately, there is no pre-built shortcut to Merge and Unmerge cells.
 However, it is possible to access the Merge cell menu using the Alt key along with 3 other keys.
-In order to Unmerge cells press Alt, followed by H, M, and U.
+To Unmerge cells press Alt, followed by H, M, and U.

 So, the shortcut to unmerge cells is Alt -> H -> M -> U.